danvk/aoc2023/aoc2017/README.md

 ## Day 23

 Very curious what part 2 will be because part 1 is just a minor tweak of day 18.

+OK, I need to figure out what the program is doing.
+There have been a few others like this, too.